suit-wg/information-model/draft-ietf-suit-information-model.md

 This element is OPTIONAL and only necessary in heterogeneous storage architecture devices.

 N.B.
-A serialisation MAY choose to combine Component Identifier and [Storage Location](#maniest-element-storage-location)
+A manifest format MAY choose to combine Component Identifier and [Storage Location](#maniest-element-storage-location)

 Implements: [REQ.USE.MFST.COMPONENT](#req-use-mfst-component)